zainkhatri/mcc-genai-guild/BUILD_LOG.md

 **Responsibilities:**
 - Provide overall project guidance and ensure tasks align with the vision.
 - Oversee and support Zain and Fiza in technical challenges.
-- Handle decision-making for technical trade-offs (model endpoints, data formats).
+- Handle decision making for trade-offs (model endpoints, data formats).
 - Collaborate with Zain and Zahir on deploying the leaderboard to Hugging Face Spaces.

 ---